 Students will receive instruction from Holly Van Houten, who has decades of experience preparing young writers with the skills they need to succeed.
 In addition to teaching Literature and Writing at The HuckleBerry Center for Creative Learning, in Valencia, California since 2009, Holly taught in the USC Freshman Writing Department for 10 years, while completing her Ph.D. coursework in English and American Literature.
 Holly has also taught in the English departments at Pepperdine University, California State University, Northridge, and California State University, Long Beach.
 She has helped young scholars become confident writers for over 30 years and has successfully prepared students of all abilities for college-level writing.

 Strong writing skills require critical thinking, creativity, and organization, but to convey ideas clearly, students need to master the mechanics of the sentence.
 Understanding how grammar works is fundamental for all writers.
 Recognizing different parts of speech and understanding how they work together are essential skills that help writers communicate effectively.
 Grammar is not just about avoiding mistakes.
 A solid foundation in grammar helps students become more effective writers who are able to understand what makes a sentence successful.
 Strong sentences will capture both the interest and understanding of the reader.
 Academic writing involves combining sentences into unified paragraphs that successfully convey meaning, so crafting words into coherent sentences is a fundamental part of that equation.
-This class will review the basics of grammar but will also focus on punctuation, an aspect of grammar that should never be underestimated.
+This class will review the basics of grammar and sentence structure but will also focus on punctuation, an aspect of grammar that should never be underestimated.
 Correctly used, it can clarify meaning and help writers avoid unintentional ambiguity.
 Punctuation also acts as a signposting system for the reader, indicating where to pause, and what to stress.
 This class is designed to review the basics and demonstrate how grammar and punctuation convey intelligence, thoughtfulness, and attention to detail.